 Performing unilateral moves, such as single-leg glute bridges, clamshells or hip extensions can help you identify a weakness.
 It’s important that your glutes are firing at the same level during exercise to help avoid injury and to ensure you’re performing your best.

 Before engaging in exercise, especially if you’re doing a lower-body workout or running, you’ll want to make sure your glutes are activated so you can engage them during exercise.
 To help you fire up your glutes, you can perform single-leg glute marches, squats with a hold, or lunges in your warmup.

 How To Fix A Glute Imbalance

-- Quadruped Hip Extension: Position yourself in all fours.
+Position yourself on all fours.
 Keep your knee bent as you squeeze your booty muscle to bring your leg up toward the ceiling.
 Be sure to be moving the leg on the side that’s weaker.
 Lower back down to the starting position for one repetition.
 Keep your core locked on and neck in a neutral position throughout.

 Start standing, putting weight on the side of your glute that you are aiming to strengthen.
 Hinge at your hips as you bend forward and your opposing leg shoots straight back.
 Extend back up to a standing position for one repetition.